Musyoki-Gerald/pharmacy-management-system/README.md

     Username: gerald
 	Password: 1234567
     ```
-3. For Pharmacist Login, refer to the 'emplogin' table in the database.
+3. Refer to the 'emplogin' table in the database for Pharmacist Login.
     Example:
     ```
     Username: daniel